ScaleIT-ORG/rancher-server/Readme.md

 # ScaleIT Platform Container Manager - Rancher Server

 ## Get started:
-1. Rename .env.default file .env and run `docker-compose up` in the current directory.
+1. Rename `.env.default`file to `.env` and run `docker-compose up` in the current directory.
 This script runs the docker-compose.yml with
 Rancher Server specifications.
 2. In Rancher UI, go to Admin -> Settings and update the Host Registration with the updated URL for Rancher server.
 Please note that it must include